“Know thyself – The unexamined life is not worth living.”

 When used skillfully to transcend ego, the human mind can be our best friend.

 Except for rare Avatars and Bodhisattvas virtually all incarnate humans have not yet completed the process of spiritual evolution from humanity to divinity.
-So they are still subject to the karmic cycle of death and rebirth through ego misidentification.
+So they remain subject to the karmic cycle of death and rebirth through ego misidentification.
 But the human mind can skillfully be subdued and used to transcend and conquer ego, and thereby to advance spiritual evolution toward achieving spiritual liberation or Moksha .

 Ultimately, such transcendence happens when mind and thought cease and Universal Awareness which has been mistakenly regarded as a separate experiencer of sensations and emotions, and a separate performer of actions, exists by itself and as its Self, and is not mentally divided.